Shooting-Supplies-Ltd/ss-gridsome/src/blog/browning-b725-sporter-12m.md

 **The B725 Sporter 12M** brings a new matt finish to the barrels, trigger guard, fore-end iron and top lever.
 There is also a new plain polished design for the body decoration.

-Modifications to the stock and grip shapes have been applied on this model , also the comb has been re-profiled and is now 2-3mm slimmer.
+Modifications to the stock and grip shapes have been applied on this model, you will also find that the comb has been re-profiled and is now 2-3mm slimmer.

 ---